London, Ontario: Intercity transport

 London is on the Canadian National Railway main line between Toronto and Chicago (with a secondary main line to Windsor) and the Canadian Pacific Railway main line between Toronto and Detroit.
 Via Rail operates regional passenger service through London station as part of the Quebec City–Windsor Corridor, with connections to the United States.
 Via Rail's London terminal is the fourth-busiest passenger terminal in Canada.
 In October 2021 GO Transit began a two-year pilot project providing commuter rail service between London and Toronto along the Kitchener line.
+The pilot project ended in October 2023.

 London is also a destination for inter-city bus travellers.
-In 2009, London was the seventh-busiest Greyhound Canada terminal in terms of passengers, At one point, service was available from London throughout southwestern Ontario and through to the American cities of Detroit, Michigan and Chicago, Illinois.
+In 2009, London was the seventh-busiest Greyhound Canada terminal in terms of passengers.
+Greyhound Canada no longer operates, but other operators have entered the market, including Megabus and FlixBus that provide service throughout southwestern Ontario.

 London International Airport (YXU) is the 12th busiest passenger airport in Canada and the 11th busiest airport in Canada by take-offs and landings.
 It is served by airlines including Air Canada Express, and WestJet, and provides direct flights to both domestic and international destinations, including Toronto, Orlando, Ottawa, Winnipeg, Calgary, Cancún, Vancouver, Varadero, Punta Cana, Montego Bay, Santa Clara, and Holguin.

 Plans

-The city of London is considering bus rapid transit (BRT) and/or high-occupancy vehicle lanes (HOV) to help it achieve its long-term transportation plan.
 Additional cycleways are planned for integration in road-widening projects, where there is need and sufficient space along routes.
 An expressway/freeway network is possible along the eastern and western ends of the city, from Highway 401 (and Highway 402 for the western route) past Oxford Street, potentially with another highway, joining the two in the city's north end.

 The city of London has assessed the entire length of the Veterans Memorial Parkway, identifying areas where interchanges can be constructed, grade separations can occur, and where cul-de-sacs can be placed.
 Upon completion, the Veterans Memorial Parkway would no longer be an expressway, but a freeway, for the majority of its length.